Search programs

 Potential courses you’ll take in an online small business management program

 • Principles of Management and Organizational Behavior.
-This course introduces students to fundamental principles of business operations and management.
+This course introduces students to the fundamental principles of business operations and management.
 It focuses on managerial skills, such as team leadership and problem-solving.
 It also covers topics related to organizational structures and performance.

 • Marketing for the Small Business.
 This course focuses on marketing concepts and processes, emphasizing how they relate to small businesses.
 It includes topics such as competitive analysis, buyer personas, and advertising strategies.